 Ford F-150 owners have reported 4 problems related to brake light switch (under the exterior lighting category).

-The car was a 2004 Ford f150.
-The vehicle's vehicle identification number (VIN) is 1FTPX12534_.
 2004 Ford f150 w/ adjustable pedals - after a few years use, the brake lights do not work properly.
 The lights will come on, but only under extreme deceleration, hopefully.
 The lights will reset if the brake switch is unplugged and plugged back in with vehicle running, but then will continue to act unreliably after a few days of use.
 The brakes continue to work along with the switch to reposition the automatic shifter from out of park, but the brake lights are completely unreliable.
 I visit an official Ford f150 forum with many other members that several others are starting to notice that their trucks are doing the same thing.
 Replacing the "brake switch" recommended by Ford did not correct this problem.
 This problem has been reported on the forum by members with 2005 and 2006 models as well.
-This issue happened on Aug.
-1, 2010.

 See all problems of the 2004 Ford F-150.